ThoughtWorks-DPS/di-circleci-infra-image/README.md

 </div>
 <br />

-With some inspiration from the CircleCI convenience images, `twdps/di-circleci-infra-image` is one of a series of CircleCI
-remote docker executor images built FROM `twdps/di-circleci-base-image` for continuous delivery within a software
-defined delivery platform.
-This image is designed to serve as a infrastructure pipeline image and provides the core packages and configuration
-needed to provide a self-serve, low friction experience for cross functional, independent development teams with a high
-governance and security profile (with obvious focus at the moment on AWS).
+With some inspiration from the CircleCI convenience images, `twdps/di-circleci-infra-image` is on of a series of CircleCI remote docker executor images built FROM `twdps/di-circleci-base-image` for continuous delivery within a software defined delivery platform.
+This image is designed to serve as a infrastructure pipeline image and provides the core packages and configuration needed to provide a self-serve, low friction experience for cross functional, independent development teams with a high governance and security profile (with obvious focus at the moment on AWS).

-_difference with cimg libraries._ Enterprise settings often require specific security and configuration testing.
+_difference with cimg libraries._ Enterprise settings often require specific security and configuratio testing.
 The twdps series of convenience images is based on Alpine linux and includes common sdlc practices including benchmark testing.

 **Other images in this series**